Hemant2384/.NET-Core-Api-With-GraphQL-Framework/README.md

 # .NET-Core-Api-With-GraphQL-Framework
-Implementation of Dotnet core api with Graphql.
+Implementation of Dotnet core backend with Graphql API.
 Graphql types implemented are Queries and Mutation.